Kattafuah/brokencrystals/README.md

 # CSN DevSecOps Capstone Project
 A demo application "brokencrystals" is used for this capstone project.
 BrokenCrystals is a benchmark application that simulates a vulnerable environment.
 The repo ```https://github.com/NeuraLegion/brokencrystals``` was cloned and necessary modifications made to execute and meet the project requirements and deliverables.

-Details on the description of the benchmark Broken Crystals application alongside how to build & run the application and the vulnerabilities overview can be accessed [here](#description)
+Details on the description of the benchmark Broken Crystals application alongside how to build & run the application and the vulnerabilities overview can be accessed [here](#https://github.com/NeuraLegion/brokencrystals)

 ## Objective
 To implement a secure CI/CD pipeline using either Jenkins or GitHub Actions to automate the build, test, and deployment processes, incorporating security best practices throughout the development lifecycle.

 ## Key Requirements
 **1.** Static Code Analysis: Integrate a Static Application Security Testing (SAST) tool (such as SonarQube or Snyk) into the pipeline to analyze code for vulnerabilities.
-[Static Code Analysis (SAST) - Creating a Jenkins Pipeline for SonarQube Scanning](#static-code-analysis-sast---creating-a-jenkins-pipeline-for-sonarqube-scanning)
+For more information, click [here](#static-code-analysis-sast---creating-a-jenkins-pipeline-for-sonarqube-scanning)

 **2.** AWS EKS Cluster provisioning and Secrets Management: Utilize a secrets management tool (like HashiCorp Vault or AWS Secrets Manager) to securely manage sensitive information and credentials.
-[Deployment to AWS EKS Integrated with AWS Secrets Manager](#deployment-to-aws-eks-integrated-with-aws-secrets-manager)
+Detailed instructions can be found [here](#deployment-to-aws-eks-integrated-with-aws-secrets-manager)

 **3.** Docker Image: Build and push the Docker image to any selected Docker registry (such as Amazon ECR or Docker Hub) following security best practices.
 Configure image scanning for the deployed Docker images to detect vulnerabilities.
-[Image scanning for deployed Docker images on Dockerhub](#image-scanning-for-deployed-docker-images-on-dockerhub)
+Skip to this section by clicking [here](#image-scanning-for-deployed-docker-images-on-dockerhub)

 **4.** Deployment: Deploy the application to a Kubernetes cluster provisioned with Minikube or Kind.
 Use port forwarding to ensure that the application is publicly accessible.
-[Application Deployment Steps using GitHub Actions](#application-deployment-steps-using-github-actions)
+For more information, click [here](#application-deployment-steps-using-github-actions)

 **5.** Dynamic Application Security Testing (DAST): Implement DAST tools (such as OWASP ZAP) into the pipeline to test for vulnerabilities after deployment.
-[Running the OWASP ZAP DAST Scan via GitHub Actions Workflow](#running-the-owasp-zap-dast-scan-via-github-actions-workflow)
+For more information, click [here](#running-the-owasp-zap-dast-scan-via-github-actions-workflow)

 ## Static Code Analysis (SAST) - Creating a Jenkins Pipeline for SonarQube Scanning